 Finding 3: The Renewal Petition contains reasonably comprehensive descriptions of required elements.

+Finding 4: The Renewal Petition contains a declaration of whether or not the Charter School is deemed the exclusive employer of the employees of the Charter School for purposes of the Educational Employee Rights Act.

+Finding 5: The Renewal Petition contains the affirmations required by Education Code Section 47605(e).

-Finding 4: The Renewal Petition contains Dashboard data demonstrating that the Charter School’s school-wide and subgroup performance are improving.
+Finding 6: The Renewal Petition contains Dashboard data demonstrating that the Charter School’s school-wide and subgroup performance are improving.

-Finding 5: The Renewal Petition contains verified data evidencing measurable increases in the Charter School’s academic achievement.
+Finding 7: The Renewal Petition contains verified data evidencing measurable increases in the Charter School’s academic achievement.